 The jacket features 2 decorative faux pocket details on the front along with 2 zip pockets.
 The jacket is available in navy, red and yellow.
 As you can see I went with the yellow which I love.

 I love the colour of the jacket.
 It seems really well made and I can tell it’s going to last me a long time.
 It’s perfect for the school run.
-Its lightweight but is going to keep me nice and dry.
-I’d had my eyes on the Joules Coast waterproof Jacket (in antique gold) for quite a long time but when I tried it on the sleeves were quite long on me.
-The Seawater waterproof jacket is very similar.
+It’s lightweight but is going to keep me nice and dry.
+I’d had my eyes on the Joules Coast waterproof Jacket (affiliate link) in antique gold for quite a long time but whilst lovely, when I tried it on the sleeves were quite long on me.
+The Trespass Seawater waterproof jacket is very similar.
 The main difference being the Trespass logo on the front of the jacket (which to be honest, I would prefer without).
-The Trespass jacket is considerably cheaper than the Joules one though.
+The Trespass Seawater jacket is considerably cheaper than the Joules one though.
 This makes it a great option for those on a budget who want a robust waterproof jacket like the Joules Coast but can’t quite afford that price tag.

 I adore the yellow with the white and blue stripes on the lining inside the jacket, hood and on the drawcords.
 It’s a colour combination that I think will work in all seasons.